DJsef81/Pewlett-Hackard-Analysis/README.md

  * Assistant Engineers - 1,761
  * Managers - 2

-This is a grand total of 90,398 roles that will need to be filled.

-1,940
-(The summary addresses the two questions and contains two additional queries or tables that may provide more insight)
-* How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+This is a grand total of 90,398 roles that will need to be filled as the "silver tsunami" begins to make an impact.

+As for identifying employees who are eligible to participate in a mentorship program, our numbers are:

+ * Senior Engineers - 344
+ * Senior Staff - 455
+ * Engineers - 518
+ * Staff - 449
+ * Technique Leaders - 99
+ * Assistant Engineers - 75

+This is a grand total of 1,940 elgibile to participate.

-* Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+The ratio of qualified, retirement-ready employees  to mentor the next generation of PH employees to positions that need to be filled is:

+ * Senior Engineers - 172:14707
+ * Senior Staff - 91:5651
+ * Engineers - 259:7111
+ * Staff - 898:12242
+ * Technique Leaders - 198:9004
+ * Assistant Engineers - 25:587
+ * Managers - N/A

+These ratios seem to paint the picture that there is not enough mentors to new employees.
+Some questions PH should ask:
+ * Can other employees NOT retiring be utilized for mentorship?
+ * What other programs can PH institute that will make the "silver tsunami" transititon more seemless?